cloclo1996/cool-stuff/README.md

 2. Create a folder for your project and launch a webserver in the project's root directory.

-3. Install Pixi.

-    <a id='installingpixi'></a>
+3. Install Pixi by opening up the Terminal and write 'npm install pixi.js'.

+4. There is no default export, the correct way to import PixiJS is: import * as PIXI from 'pixi.js'.

-4. Find the file named 'pixi.min.js' in this respository (https://github.com/pixijs/pixi.js/releases/tag/v4.5.5)
+5. Find the file named 'pixi.min.js' in this respository (https://github.com/pixijs/pixi.js/releases/tag/v4.5.5) and save it to your workspace.

-5. Create a basic HTML page and put something like this in it:
+6. Create a basic HTML page and put something like this in the head:
     <script src="pixi.min.js"></script>

 If pixi is linked correctly something similar to this will be shown in the console of the browser:

     PixiJS 4.4.5 - * canvas * http://www.pixijs.com/  ♥♥♥

-6. You have to create a Pixi application by writing this in your code:

-    <a id='application'></a>